Sustainable design: Beauty and sustainable design

-Because standards of sustainable design appear to emphasize ethics over aesthetics, some designers and critics have complained that it lacks inspiration.
+Because standards of sustainable design appear to emphasise ethics over aesthetics, some designers and critics have complained that it lacks inspiration.
 Pritzker Architecture Prize winner Frank Gehry has called green building "bogus", and National Design Awards winner Peter Eisenman has dismissed it as "having nothing to do with architecture".
 In 2009, The American Prospect asked whether "well-designed green architecture" is an "oxymoron".

 Some claim that such criticism of sustainable design is misguided.
 A leading advocate for this alternative view is architect Lance Hosey, whose book The Shape of Green: Aesthetics, Ecology, and Design (2012) was the first dedicated to the relationships between sustainability and beauty.
 Hosey argues not just that sustainable design needs to be aesthetically appealing in order to be successful, but also that following the principles of sustainability to their logical conclusion requires reimagining the shape of everything designed, creating things of even greater beauty.
 Reviewers have suggested that the ideas in The Shape of Green could "revolutionize what it means to be sustainable".
 Small and large buildings are beginning to successfully incorporate principles of sustainability into award-winning designs.
 Examples include One Central Park and the Science Faculty building, UTS.

-A representative of the traditionalist sustainable architecture philosophy, Jiri Lev argues that beauty is integral to sustainable architecture — not a luxury add‑on — stating that “beauty is not subjective … building ugly is not an economic necessity and that beauty pays.”
-He further emphasizes that for a building to be truly sustainable it must be “beautiful and timeless so that future generations see value in restoring and preserving them.”
-He also states that sustainable design is rooted in economy of means — it “obtains best outcomes with minimum possible outlay of energy and resources” — and that such efficiency often leads naturally to aesthetic harmony, as in nature.

-The popular Living Building Challenge has incorporated beauty as one of its petals in building design.
-Sustainable products and processes are required to be beautiful because it allows for emotional durability, which increases the probability that they are going to be maintained and preserved, decreasing their carbon footprint.
-Many people also argue that biophilia is innately beautiful.
-Which is why building architecture is designed such that people feel close to nature and is often surrounded by well-kept lawns – a design that is both "beautiful" and encourages the inculcation of nature in our daily lives.
-Or utilizes daylight design into the system – reducing lighting loads while also fulfilling our need for being close to that which is outdoors.
+The Living Building Challenge includes beauty as one of its design categories.
+This reflects the argument that products, buildings and places that are valued aesthetically are more likely to be maintained, adapted and preserved, which may reduce replacement and associated environmental impacts.
+Biophilic design makes a related claim: that contact with nature, daylight, air, vegetation and natural materials can support both aesthetic experience and environmental performance.
+Daylight design, for example, can reduce lighting loads while also improving occupants' connection to outdoor conditions.

 Economic aspects

-Discussed above, economics is another aspect of it environmental design that is crucial to most design decisions.
-It is obvious that most people consider the cost of any design before they consider the environmental impacts of it.
-Therefore, there is a growing nuance of pitching ideas and suggestions for environmentally sustainable design by highlighting the economical profits that they bring to us.